adamheins/pyb_utils/README.md

   PyBullet.
 See the accompanying [blog post](https://adamheins.com/blog/collision-detection-pybullet).
 * Ghost objects: add purely visual objects to the simulation, optionally attached to another body.
+* Camera: virtual camera from which to get RGBA, depth, segmentation, and point cloud data.

 ## Install and run
 This package requires **Python 3.7+**.